 If you are near (or already) eligible for Medicare, you might be wondering about your Medigap options.
-You should consider Medicare Supplement Plan G as a choice for straightforward and affordable coverage.
+You should consider Medicare Supplement Plan G straightforward choice for affordable & comprehensive coverage.

 Medicare Plan G vs Plan F & N

-As an independent broker, I found that many Medicare-eligible consumers leaned towards Plan F before 2020.
-Now they are deciding between Plans G and N most often.
+As an independent broker, I found that many Medicare-eligible consumers leaned toward Plan F before 2020.
+Now they are deciding between Plans G and N.

 Is Plan G a Good Choice for Medigap Coverage?